Aravella Simotas: Sexual violence

 In 2012, Simotas introduced the "Rape is Rape" bill to expand the definition of rape in New York State law to include forced anal and oral sexual contact.
-The bill has passed in the Assembly every year since 2013.
+The bill was passed in the Assembly repeatedly beginning in 2013, and was eventually signed into law in 2024.

 Simotas sponsored legislation in 2016 to combat the rape kit backlog by mandating timely processing and testing of rape kits.
 In 2017, she introduced legislation to establish a Sexual Assault Survivors' Bill of Rights and prevent premature destruction of evidence.
 The bill was signed into law in 2018.

 In 2019, the legislature passed Simotas' bill to extend New York's five-year statute of limitations for second- and third-degree rape to 20 years and 10 years, respectively.

-Simotas authored a package of bills aimed at strengthening protections against sexual harassment in the workplace and pushed the legislature to hold the first public hearings on the subject in 27 years.
-In June 2019, the legislature passed Simotas' bill to eliminate the severe or pervasive standard for harassment claims, extend the time period for employees to file complaints, hold employers accountable for harassment committed by supervisors, and establish protections for workers who sign non-disclosure agreements.
+Simotas introduced legislation to strengthen workplace sexual harassment protections and advocated for public hearings on the issue after 27 years.
+In June 2019, a bill she sponsored was passed, removing the severe or pervasive standard for harassment claims, extending the complaint filing period, increasing employer accountability for supervisor misconduct, and setting restrictions on non-disclosure agreements.

-Simotas has sponsored a series of bills to combat sexual abuse in medical settings.
-The bills would require health care providers to undergo background checks as a condition of licensure, expand the information about patients' rights and reporting options available online, and require doctors who are disciplined for misconduct to notify their patients.
+Simotas proposed bills to address sexual abuse in medical settings, including background checks for health care providers, expanded online patient rights information, and patient notification of disciplined doctors.

 Health care

 In 2015, legislation introduced by Simotas made New York the first state in the country to designate pregnancy as a qualifying event to enroll in health insurance through the state health exchange.

 In 2016, Simotas introduced the Fair Access to Fertility Treatment Act to require insurers to cover in vitro fertilization, as well as fertility preservation services for cancer patients.
-Provisions of Simotas' proposal were enacted as part of the 2019-2020 state budget.
+Provisions of Simotas' proposal were enacted as part of the 2019–2020 state budget.

 Simotas introduced legislation to establish a Newborn Health and Safe Sleep Pilot Program to combat infant mortality by distributing "baby boxes", essential care items and educational materials to new parents in high-risk areas.
 The bill was signed into law in October 2017.